Cuca’s Picks: BALI

 Habitual

-Being Rated number 29 on the list of 50 best burgers in the world ain’t a joke, and this place delivers.
+Being Rated #29 on the list of the world’s 50 best burgers is no joke, and this place delivers.
 From the bun to the beef, every ingredient means business and the entire menu sounds delicious.
 Fries are home cut, cooked fresh and the whole package is tough to beat anywhere.

 What to order: Big Mac.